Climate Change Boot Camp: Place-Based Collaboration Across Worldviews

 August 9th - 12th 2016

-Check out our new film produced from the 2016 PI-CSC Climate Change Boot Camp!
-View the 10-minute documentary film, Resilient Voices: Adaptation Across Worldviews, below, or download from the USGS website .
-The video is also linked to the PI-CSC consortium website .
+Check out our new film produced from the August 2016 PI-CASC Climate Change Boot Camp!
+View the 10-minute documentary film, Resilient Voices: Adaptation Across Worldviews, below, or download from the USGS website.

 Building bridges across distinct worldviews and, thereby, building upon local knowledge networks is not a straightforward process and requires time.
-Yet establishing diverse transdisciplinary networks that are accountable to specific landscapes and seascapes as well as the communities that utilize these resource is a powerful process.
-Employing the knowledge coproduction process, long-term professional networks can increasingly root within the needs, values, and practices of well-defined communities and places, profoundly expanding local capacities of adaptation, resilience, and sustainability.
-In August of 2016, the PI-CSC Climate Change Boot Camp utilized a wide variety of in-person experiences and multiple ways of knowing to expand local professional networks, while improving our understanding of the worldviews of others.
-We invite you to experience the boot camp through our short film.
+Yet diversifying and strengthening networks that are accountable to specific landscapes and seascapes as well as the communities that utilize these resource is a powerful process.
+Employing knowledge co-production, long-term professional networks can increasingly root the scientific method within the needs, values, and practices of well-defined professional communities and places, profoundly expanding local capacities of adaptation, resilience, and sustainability.
+In August of 2016, the PI-CASC Climate Change Boot Camp utilized a wide variety of in-person experiences and multiple ways of knowing to expand local professional networks, while improving our understanding of the worldviews of others.
+We invite you to experience the camp through our short film in the above link.

-The University of Hawaiʻi at Hilo (UH Hilo) and the Pacific Islands CSC developed and hosted our first Climate Change Boot Camp at the Kiolokaʻa Ranger Station in Kaʻū, August 9-12, 2016.
+The University of Hawaiʻi at Hilo (UH Hilo) and the Pacific Islands Climate Adaptation Science Center co-developed and hosted our first Climate Change Boot Camp at the Kiolakaʻa Ranger Station in Kaʻū, August 9-12, 2016.
 This event showcased collaborative research efforts within UH Hilo’s Tropical Conservation Biology and Environmental Science graduate program that are driven by local natural resource managers across Hawaiʻi Island.
 Camping at the ranger station over these four days and three nights offered a unique outdoor environment within which transdisciplinary professionals could meet in person, network, and deepen understanding across diverse worldviews through collaborative activities.

 The goal of the collaborative, manager-based Climate Change Boot Camp is to build upon existing local professional networks by participating in multiple knowledge formats and uniting local managers with cutting edge research support.
 Building upon placed-based professional networks is a powerful means by which to increase the capacity of our local communities to be adaptive, resilient, and sustainable through socio-ecological change.

-Guided by the MCC's fundamental mission of “getting to know one’s neighbor”, the boot camp created an exploratory forum for 57 cultural practitioners, managers, scientists, graduate students, policy professionals, and community leaders to come together in person and collectively address important issues they face within our complex times.
-Open forums, such as this boot camp, break new ground by uniting distinct worldviews in growing collaboration and offer a major step forward in building long-term trust and increasingly diverse local professional networks.
+Guided by the MCC's fundamental mission of “getting to know one’s neighbor”, the boot camp created an exploratory forum for 57 cultural practitioners, managers, scientists, graduate students, policy professionals, and community leaders to come together in person to collectively address important issues attendees face within complex times of change.
+Co-created open forums, such as this boot camp, break new ground by uniting distinct worldviews in growing collaboration and offer a major step forward in building long-term trust and increasingly diverse local professional networks.